seankelliher/global-fertility-rates/README.md

 ## Project Status

-DOING SOME RENOVATIONS: General layout and functionality are done.
-To do: (1) Test for bugs and accessibility issues.
-(2) Write media queries so app is fully-responsive.
-Currently has some issues on smaller screens.
+**DOING RENOVATIONS: General layout okay on larger screens.
+Some issues on smaller screens.
+To do: (1) Write media queries for smaller screens.
+(2) Test for bugs and accessibility issues.
+(3) Test for browser issues.**

 ## Project Screen Shots